Secretary of State of Washington: Business registration

 The Corporations Division of the Office of the Secretary of State registers a variety of business associations by virtue of the secretary of state's role as company register, including corporations, cooperatives, limited liability companies, limited liability partnerships, limited partnerships, assumed business names, and trademarks.
 The secretary also regulates charities and charitable trusts, including registering individuals, organizations and commercial fundraisers involved in charitable solicitations.
 Unlike in some other states however, the secretary of state is not responsible for commissioning notaries or recording liens or financing statements under the Uniform Commercial Code.
 Those functions are instead performed by the Washington State Department of Licensing.

 Miscellaneous duties

 A variety of miscellaneous duties have been assigned to the secretary of state through statute, including coordination of the state's Address Confidentiality Program and administration of the state's workplace giving program, "the Combined Fund Drive".
-Constitutionally speaking, the Secretary of State is likewise second (behind the lieutenant governor) in the line of succession to the office of Governor of Washington.
+Constitutionally speaking, the secretary of state is likewise second (behind the lieutenant governor) in the line of succession to the office of Governor of Washington.

+Additionally the Secretary of State regulates the use of the state seal, filing or attesting to acts of the legislature or governor, certifying to the legislature all matters legally required to be certified.